 In the 2016/17 season, Camille Schnoor joined as a soloist the ensemble of theStaatstheater am Gärtnerplatzin Munich where she performed Julie in the world premiere of Liliom (Johanna Doderer), Die erste Dame (Die Zauberflöte), Donna Elvira (Don Giovanni), as well as Hanna Glawari (Lehar’s Die lustige Witwe).

 She made a much acclaimed debut in 2018 in the role of Cio-Cio-San (Madama Butterfly) at the Opéra de Limoges and Opéra de Rouen.

 Camille Schnoor has performed at the Theater aan het VrijthofinMaastricht, the Prinzregententheater in Munich, the Festspielhaus in Baden-Baden, and the Staatstheater in Kassel.
 Her symphonic repertoire includes among others Le Poème de l’amour et de la mer (Chausson), Verdi’s Requiem, Poulenc’s Gloria and Mahler’s II.
 Symphony.

-Forthcoming projects include : her debut as Mimì (La Bohème), Donna Elvira and Hanna Glawari in Munich.
+Forthcoming projects include : Mimì (La Bohème), Donna Elvira and Hanna Glawari in Munich.